ariasdiniz/macaw_framework/README.md

 Cache invalidation time should be specified in seconds.
 In order to enable caching, The application.json file should exist in the app main directory and it need the `cache_invalidation` config set.

+Rate Limit window should also be specified in seconds.
+Rate limit will be activated only if the `rate_limiting` config exists inside `application.json`.

 Example of usage: